Book Launch Ideas: How to Evaluate Your Options

 I offer only anecdotes here:

-• I have experimented very little with paid adverts for my books.
+I have experimented very little with paid adverts for my books.
 (I did have some BookBub sponsored deals, which worked well, but that was so long ago, it’s no longer fresh advice.)
-But the word on the street is: you need to invest time — or pay for a pro — to make sure you know what you’re doing, to monitor, to analyze, and adjust.
+But the word on the street is: you need to invest time — or hire a pro — to make sure you know what you’re doing, to monitor, to analyze, and adjust.
 Otherwise, paying Amazon and Facebook for ads is an easy way to burn through a lot of money.

 Use your answers to filter book launch advice